jackmaden/philosophybreak/src/pages/articles/dancing-with-nietzsche/index.md

 ---
 <span class="big-letter">Y</span>ou may or may not be familiar with the below quotation, often attributed to Nietzsche.
 It bounds across the internet in meme form, usually laid over images of silhouetted people dancing at sunset... or on underground train carriages.

->"And those who were seen dancing were thought to be insane by those who could not hear the music."
+>And those who were seen dancing were thought to be insane by those who could not hear the music.

 On a literal level, it’s a rather quirky observation.
 Nightclubs _would_ look a little off if the music was muted — hordes of fun-loving punters bumping and grinding in silence, like there’s no bloody tomorrow…